henryhyw/henryhyw.github.io/menu/projects.md

 <link rel="stylesheet" href="/assets/css/list.css">

-I've had the chance to dive into some amazing projects that have been a big part of my journey.
-Here are some of the highlights.
+<p>I've had the chance to dive into some amazing projects that have been a big part of my journey.
+Here are some of the highlights.</p>

 <ul class="timeline">
   <li class="timeline-event">